datazip-inc/olake-ui/README.md

 ### Notes

-- On first run, this docker will pull all required images.
+- On first run, docker will pull all required images.
 - Data and configuration are persisted in the directory set in `docker-compose.yml`.
 - The Temporal worker requires access to the Docker socket to launch containers for jobs.
 This is handled by the volume mount in the compose file.